sammacfarlane23/sammacfarlane23/README.md

 ---

 A frontend developer specialising in JavaScript technologies.
-I have professional experience with the tools listed in the toolbox below
+I have around 2 years of professional experience with the tools listed in the toolbox below.

 ---